keskival/sviitti-server/README.md

 - CouchDB
 - Facebook login, or login with nick name
 - Bluetooth Low-Energy
+- Bluetooth (plain)
 - WLAN
 - Ship visualization
 - Export PNGs of the ship layout layers for faster use.
+- Connect Bluetooth MACs to user profiles and locations.

 TODO:
 =====

-- Bluetooth (plain)
-- Connect Bluetooth MACs to user profiles.
 - Defined WLAN BSSID-locations.
 - Faking indoors-positioning for debugging and testing.
 - Faking Bluetooth id for debugging and testing.